SathyaBhat/sathyabh.at/content/weekly-notes-16-2023/index.md

 ### What's been happening

 * It's been a busy week at work.
 We've been rotating TLS certificates at work.
 Sadly we caused an outage (~about 10 minutes) because the intermediate cert was wrong.
-There's processes in place to improve this, but this time we ran out of time to implement them so had to apply emergency measures to renew the certificates before they expired.
+There an ongoing project to improve this but this time we ran out of time to implement them.
+So we had to apply emergency measures to renew the certificates before they expired.
     * As an SRE, I believe that every incident is an opportunity to improve, so we'll take a look at improving this.
 * Speaking of SRE, [Prathamesh Sonpatki](https://twitter.com/prathamesh2_) has published a transcript of our conversation he did for [SRE Stories](https://www.srestories.dev/p/sre-story-with-sathya-bhat).
 It's bit of a long read, but I talk about my initial few years in tech, moving into Cloud/DevOps space and some thoughts on DevOps/Platform engineering.
 Thanks Prathamesh for having me!
 * It's kind of a long weekend, due to holiday on Tuesday for [Anzac Day](https://en.wikipedia.org/wiki/Anzac_Day).
 That said, I'm starting my oncall shift next week, so decided against taking the long weekend and will take the days off maybe sometime mid-May so Jo & I can head back to the Blue Mountains.